dylan-lang/opendylan/documentation/getting-started-ide/source/model.rst

-Library initialization is performed by executing the code which comprises the library, in the order in which it is defined by the library’s project.
+Library initialization is performed by executing the code which comprises the library, in the order in which it is defined by the library's project.
 This means that the order of the Dylan source files in a project is significant, and that the order of definitions and expressions in a Dylan file is significant.